mesg-foundation/engine/docs/api/core.md

 Please update the Core file
 -->

-Main API to interact with MESG Core functionalities.
-It can be consumed by any applications or any tools that wish to interact with MESG Core.
+This is the primary API to interact with MESG Core functionalities.
+It can be consumed by any applications or tools that you'd like to interact with MESG Core.
 It is actually used by the MESG CLI and MESG Application libraries.

-Services should not use this API but use the [Service API](./service.md).
+Services should not use this API, but rather use the [Service API](./service.md).

 [[toc]]